alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 };
 ```

-### Custom Month Cell Content
+### Customize Month Cell Content

-Enable `monthRender` to customize the content of the month cell.
+Enable `monthRender` to customize the content of the month cells.

 ```tsx
 import { DesktopDatePicker, Stack } from '@bifrostui/react';